Schreezer/ZK_AgeVerification/implementation_guide.md

-Below is a detailed Markdown (`.md`) file outlining the implementation steps for the backend, service provider, and browser extension components of the **Trust-Minimized Age Verification Architecture**.
-This guide walks you through building a privacy-preserving age verification system step-by-step, assuming basic knowledge of Node.js, JavaScript, and browser extensions.

----

 # Trust-Minimized Age Verification Architecture Implementation Guide

 This document provides a comprehensive guide to implement a trust-minimized age verification system using Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge (ZK-SNARKs).
 The system consists of three main components: